Accession Data

-Common name: Resurrection Plant, Rose of Jericho
+Common Name: Resurrection Plant, Rose of Jericho

 Family: Selaginellaceae